openlab/OGDI-DataLab/readme.md

 About
 -----

-DataLab (OGDI) is a cloud-based Open Data Catalogue for organizations that seek to:
+OGDI DataLab is a cloud-based Open Data Catalogue for organizations that seek to:

 * Give citizens access to government data, including browse, visualize, analyze & download in multiple formats
 * Enable developers access the data via open standards Application Programming Interfaces (APIs)